-As a cultural melting pot Birmingham is becoming one of the UK’s most popular cities to visit.
+As a cultural melting pot, Birmingham is becoming one of the most popular cities to visit in the UK.
 When taking a trip, whether it’s for a day trip or for a few nights, you should always investigate the accessibility of the locations you want to visit so that you save time and money before setting out.
 If you’re thinking of visiting Birmingham however we have already put together a handy guide on all the best places to go.

 Everybody has different interests but Birmingham has something for everyone.
 If you’re in love with nature and the countryside then you can take a tour of the waterways which has more miles of canals than Venice!
-The Birmingham Botanical gardens has excellent wheelchair access throughout and is a perfect day out for the green fingered visitor.
+The Birmingham Botanical gardens have excellent wheelchair access throughout and is a perfect day out for the green-fingered visitor.
 Birmingham’s stock has risen in cultural circles as well, which means there are plenty of museums and galleries to check out.
-IKON is a hive of exhibitions with a range of media on display; they have level access, trained staff and lifts to take you to every floor so you won’t miss a thing.
+IKON is a hive of exhibitions with a range of media on display; they have level access, trained staff, and lifts to take you to every floor so you won’t miss a thing.

 You can’t visit Birmingham without a shopping spree in the famous Bullring.
 A vast, multi-floored shopping centre with top brands as well as excellent accessibility for wheelchair users, the Bullring has lifts throughout the building as well as sloped and ramped access.
 The building is located in the heart of the city within easy distance of Birmingham New Street station and has its own dedicated disabled parking spaces in the Moor Street and Edgbaston Street car parks.